Y Wladfa: Later development

 Current Eisteddfod competitions are bilingual, in both Patagonian Welsh and Argentine Spanish, and include poetry, prose, literary translations (Welsh, Spanish, English, Italian, and French), musical performances, arts, folk dances, photography, and filmmaking among others.
 The Eisteddfod de la Juventud is held every September at Gaiman.
 The main Eisteddfod del Chubut is held every October at Trelew.
 Other annual eisteddfodau are held at Trevelin, in the Andes and at Puerto Madryn along the South Atlantic coast.

+While visiting Patagonia to research his 2004 book The Last of the Celts, Marcus Tanner visited the Trelew home of local Welsh-language poet Geraint Edmunds.
+Edmunds was, according to Tanner, "a Welsh Patagonian of the old type, as fluent in Welsh as Spanish".
+During Tanner's visit, he noticed that "a beautifully made Bardic Chair", which Geraint Edmunds's poetry had won was on reverent display in the front room.
+To Tanner's disappointment, however, the bard's son, Eduardo Edmunds, would speak only Spanish and replied when asked about his ancestral language, "I think I'd rather learn English – more useful."

+Since Welsh devolution, however, the Welsh Parliament in Cardiff has provided both funding and teachers to joint Welsh-Spanish immersion schools, such as Ysgol yr Hendre, in Chubut Province.

 In 2006, the first of a two-Test tour to Argentina by the Wales national rugby union team was played in Puerto Madryn, which was a 27–25 win for Argentina.

 In 2019, 1,411 people undertook Welsh courses in the region, which was the highest number on record for the project.
-During 2023-24, there were over 970 registered learners (schools and adult learners) – a rise from 623 in 2020.
+During 2023–24, there were over 970 registered learners (schools and adult learners) – a rise from 623 in 2020.

 In 2014, Professor E. Wyn James of Cardiff University estimated that there were perhaps as many as 5,000 people in Patagonia who could speak Welsh.